Join us for a special Green Drinks evening exploring how we can grow stronger local food networks and build food resilience across the Upper Clutha.

 Meet Your Speakers

-Nita Smith: Based in Bannockburn Nita works in conservation (QEII National Trust).
+Nita Smith is based in Bannockburn and works in conservation (QEII National Trust).
 Outside of work, she is a keen gardener with a strong interest in food resilience and is a mum to two primary school aged children.
 She is actively involved in building community connections in Bannockburn.
 Nita has helped establish a Seedling Cooperative with a small group of like minded people and will share a brief overview of how the concept works and what they are learning so far.

 Tickets only $5 from Humanitix.
 Register below.